-We recognise that the Bill now includes a consultation period of 28 days (previously 14 days).
-However, we believe that this period is still very tight to allow for a cooperative and meaningful consultation on what are likely to be detailed rules which may require a high degree of technical expertise for a considerate analysis.
-We note that section 378(5) of the Telecommunications Act 1997 stipulates that for technical standards - which are likely to be similar in nature and consultation needs to the rules contemplated under the SoCI Act - a period of at least 60 days constitutes "an adequate opportunity to make representations".
-Consequently, we request that the consultation period of section 30AB of the Bill be extended to 60 days.
+The consultation period of 14 days is manifestly too short to allow for a cooperative and meaningful consultation on what are likely to be detailed rules which may require a high degree of technical expertise for a considerate analysis.
+We note that under Part 6, s117(3) of the Telecommunications Act, industry bodies developing registered codes are required to publicly consult for no fewer than 30 days.
+In the case of technical standards (which are more likely to be similar in nature and consultation needs to the rules contemplated under the SOCI Act), section 378(5) of the Telecommunications Act stipulates that only a period of at least 60 days constitutes "an adequate opportunity to make representations".
+Consequently, we request that the consultation period of section 30AB of the draft legislation be extended to 60 days.

-Independent of the above, we note that section 125AA of the Telecommunications Act 1997 already provides for an opportunity for the Minister of Communications, Cyber Safety and the Arts to direct the regulator, the Australian Communications and Media Authority (ACMA), to make standards.
+Independent of the above, we note that section 125AA of the Telecommunications Act already provides for an opportunity for the Minister of Communications, Cyber Safety and the Arts to direct the regulator, the Australian Communications and Media Authority (ACMA), to make standards.
 Where so directed, the ACMA must determine a standard in compliance with the details of the direction given by the Minister.